drittich/polestar2-emergency-info/README.md

 ## TCAM Reset

-1. Stop the car.
-Make sure in park.
+1. Stop the car and make sure it's in park.
-2. Hold HOME button on main screen until it does a reset of the infotainment system.
+2. Hold HOME button on the main screen until it does a reset of the infotainment system (see ablve).
 3. Immediately after the reboot has finished, hold down the front window demist button (the one next to the play/pause button with a curved windscreen shape ... in a right hand drive car this is to the left of play/pause) for at least 15 seconds.
-4. Note: I was counting slowly and got to 30 seconds without an SOS light flashing, before the CS person said to me that’s enough, let go.
-5. Wait patiently a few seconds and hey presto the SoS started flashing.
-Note it did not start flashing until I had release the button and waited a while.
+4. Wait patiently a few seconds until the SOS starts flashing.
-6. Once flashing stops, after about another 10-15s the 4G/LTE display started changing.
-For me it flickered from 4G to LTE, then the empty strength signal changed to full, and then the ‘x’ disappeared and I had full connectivity.

 ## Silence Car Alarm